Stegnerd/vgtracker/README.md

   - make sure that you install via toolchain with the tag "sqlite3" and NOT homebrew
   - you will now if you did it wrong if you see the error: "Unknown Driver"
 - To make a new migration run `mage MigrateCreate <name of migration>` and you should see it in internal/db/migration
-- To run migrations up `mage MigrateUp`
+- To run migrations up `mage DB:MigrateUp`
-- To run migrations down `mage MigrateDown`
+- To run migrations down `mage DB:MigrateDown`

 ## Architecture